For details of accessing healthcare in York, including finding a doctor or seeking emergency care, see our student

-Whether you qualify for other NHS treatment depends on nationality and the duration of the course you are studying.
+Whether you qualify for other NHS treatment depends on your nationality and the duration of the course you are studying.

 You will likely not be eligible for free NHS treatments, apart from in the limited scenarios listed at the top of this web-page.

 Paying for healthcare can be extremely expensive therefore it is very important to arrange travel insurance, which includes medical cover, before travelling to the UK.